blytkerchan/blytkerchan.github.io/_posts/2010-01-16-error-handling-in-c.markdown

 comments: true
 date: 2010-01-16 04:42:32+00:00
 layout: post
-permalink: /blog/2010/01/error-handling-in-c/
-slug: error-handling-in-c
 title: Error handling in C
 wordpress_id: 441
 categories:
   - C &amp; C++
   - Software Design
   - Software Development
 tags:
   - Posts that need to be re-tagged (WIP)
 ---

 One of the things I do as a analyst-programmer is write software - that would be the "programmer" part.
 I usually do that in C++ but, sometimes, when the facilities of C++ aren't available (e.g. no exception handling and no RTTI) C becomes a more obvious choice.
 When that happens, RTTI is not the thing I miss the most - you can get around that using magic numbers if you need to.
 Exceptions, on the other hand, become a very painful absence when you're used to using them.

 <!--more-->

 Error handling is a very important part of programming: a lot of things can go wrong when a program runs and most of those things need to be handled properly because the functionalities of your program depend on them.
 C++ uses exceptions for this purpose, so that if a call to `foo` fails, you don't have to handle that failure in the context of your call - especially if you wouldn't be able to do anything about it anyway.
 Thus, the following code:

     foo();
     bar();

 will call `bar` only if `foo` didn't throw any exceptions.
 Presumably both do something useful and neither of them return anything useful.
 Now, the same thing would be true in C if we did something like this:

     int result = foo();
     if (result == 0) result = bar();

 Now, both foo and bar return a result code which, in this case, is 0 if all is well.
 Windows programmers will be more familiar with this:

     HRESULT result = foo();
     if (SUCCEEDED(result)) result = bar();

 which amounts to the same thing. `HRESULT`, after all, is a 32-bit unsigned integer of which a few bits are reserved to indicate where the error originated and the other bits indicate the error.
 An `HRESULT` value of 0 means no error, so the `SUCCEEDED` basically checks whether the result is 0.

 The trouble starts when the function returned an integer already - e.g. a `getFooCount` function:

     unsigned int foo_count(getFooCount());
     foo(foo_count);

 In this code, `foo` only gets called when `getFooCount` returns a valid value - which is the function's post-condition, so it would have thrown an exception otherwise.
 There are two different ways to port this to C:

     unsigned int foo_count = getFooCount();
     if (isValidFooCount(foo_count)) foo(foo_count);

 or:

     unsigned int foo_count;
     int result = getFooCount(&foo;_count);
     if (result == 0) foo(foo_count);

 In the first version, foo_count can contain an "invalid" (reserved) value indicating a failure in getFooCount.
 In the second version, there is no such reserved value: all possible foo counts are valid and errors are reported separately.

 These two approaches have been discussed over and over again over the years, and I have personally switched sides more than once on this issue: there is no clear one-size-fits-all answer to error reporting in C like there is in C++ ("just throw an exception").
 Here's why:

 1. return values can be ignored
    This is true both in C and in C++, but the same isn't true for exceptions: if you try to ignore those your program will crash

 2. sometimes it's just not practical to go either one of these two ways

 For example: an allocation function usually returns a pointer, which can be NULL if something went wrong.
 Arguably, it's not practical to write:

     T * p;
     int result = T_alloc(&p;);

 because pointers already have a standard special value.

 On the other hand, it may not be practical to _assume_ that, e.g., it is impossible to have a certain number of "foo"s and just reserve arbitrary values for errors.
 Similarly, returning a "special" value from a function doesn't tell you why the error ocurred - you need a global like `errno` or a function like `GetLastError` for that and that may not be practical either.

 The first objection, that return values can be ignored, is true in any case: it is a by-product of the way C was originally implemented and the jury is still out on whether that's a good thing or not.
 Other languages, such as Ada, impose reading the return value and can therefore introduce a feature such as return value overloading (overloading a function of which the only difference is the return value) but that, for the moment, is off-topic.
 For now, we'll just have to live with this particular limitation.